 Another way to think of a long straddle is a long call and a long put at the same exact strike price (in the same expiration series on the same asset, of course).
 Although many options strategies capitalize on the passage of time, the long straddle is not one of them.
 Dramatic moves in either direction or sharp volatility spikes are needed for long straddles to be profitable trades.
 Not to be confused with the long strangle, which involves calls and puts of different strike prices, the long straddle only involves the same strike price options.

-Typically, long straddles are traded at or near the price of the underlying asset, but they don’t have to be.
+- Long straddles are typically traded at or near the price of the underlying asset, but they don’t have to be

 Long Straddle Option Strategy Definition